 4. Keep It Budget-Friendly

 It’s great that you’re taking the necessary steps to ensure the safety and sanitation of your venue but don’t go overboard with your ticket prices.
 Times are tough and event attendees are less likely to attend your Halloween party if you’re charging them a bomb.
 Kids are probably not going to be left at their own accord in these times and are most likely to be supervised with their parents.
 Make sure you pick some budget-friendly themes and create a package deal for kids + parents or parents + teenagers to attract potential audiences.

 5. Brand Your Costumes

 Safety gear such as face masks and PPE kits can double as spooky surgical face coverings, fake hazmat suits which parents won’t mind their kids wearing.
 Costume suppliers will surely be leveraging these items and you too can tie up with them to incorporate your brand on costumes that are given out before your Halloween event.

 We hope these tips improve your chances of people attending your Halloween parties in 2020.
-It might be tricky at first to think of planning for a Halloween event which is why we’re live with our Halloween Offer that will help you manage your cash flows better and stabilize revenue for the upcoming months.
+It might be tricky at first to think of planning for a Halloween event which is why we’re live with our COVID Recovery Offer that will help you manage your cash flows better and stabilize revenue for the upcoming months.